MyNorthland

 J. Paul O’Keefe, Professor of History

-Fall term 2001; to continue research and writing on “American Perceptions of the Papacy in the Nineteenth Century”
+Fall Term 2001; to continue research and writing on “American Perceptions of the Papacy in the Nineteenth Century”

 Patricia Clow, Professor of Education

-2/7 release time for fall term 2001; to investigate web-based courses at Northland College and other institutions and design a web-based EDU 480 Supervision of Student Teachers.
+2/7 release time for Fall Term 2001; to investigate web-based courses at Northland College and other institutions and design a web-based EDU 480 Supervision of Student Teachers.

 Dorothy Lagerroos, Professor of Government